 Chris Oster is the Lab Manager for the Honey Bee Research and Extension Lab.
 In this position he oversees all of the day-to-day operations that help to keep the lab running that help to keep the lab running including precuring materials to be used in in research, coordinating between HBREL and outside vendors, coordinating volunteers, and maintaining lab equipment.

 Dr. Cameron Jack is an Assistant Professor in the Entomology and Nematology Department at the University of Florida.
 Cameron seeks to improve the beekeeping industry through both instruction and research.

 Dr. Jamie Ellis is the Gahan Endowed Professor of Entomology in the Entomology and Nematology Department at the University of Florida.
 At the University of Florida, Ellis has responsibilities in extension, instruction and research related to honey bees.

 Meet the Team

-The Teacher’s Guide for ‘The Buzz about Bees’ EFT is coming soon!
+Download the Teacher’s Guide for ‘The Buzz about Bees’ EFT, below!

 Our Poster at the Association for Communication Excellence, June 2023

 On June 11, 2023 at the Association for Communication Excellence conference, we presented the below poster.